orsonteodoro/gcf2/profiles/gaming/README.md

       more agressive with KFENCE with `kfence_sample_interval=10` added to the bootloader or built into the kernel command line (CONFIG_CMDLINE) instead of using KASAN.
 The 10 ms and 1 ms are considered hardened versions but not secure-criticial.
-90% is considered security-critical typical use.
+90% is considered security-critical.
       For comparison, a condom has 87% typical use and 98% perfect use.
 This is relevant to coverage.
 The AI says that KFENCE does not meet security-critical coverage.
 KFENCE is recommended for balanced security